zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 1. Get the `RepoDigest` corresponding to the volume `$VOLUMENAME` that is to be backed up:

 > [!warning]
-> The command fails if the volume `$VOLUMENAME` is mounted into multiple containers!
+> The command fails if the volume `$VOLUMENAME` is mounted into multiple containers simultaneously, even if they're stopped!

 ```shell
 docker image inspect --format '{{index .RepoDigests 0}}' $(docker inspect --format='{{.Id}} {{.Name}} {{.Image}}' $(docker ps -aq) | grep $(docker ps -aq --filter volume=$VOLUMENAME) | awk '{print $3}')